 You’ll discover that on this blog.

-I think Christ cares a lot about how we handle media and people.
+I think Christ cares a lot about how we handle media and people that are different than us.
 I think we should consider these things with the importance that He did.
-I think it’s hard being a twenty-first century person who wants to love people well in a technological age.
+I think it’s hard to navigate being a twenty-first century Christian who wants to both acknowledge the sins of our culture and yet love people radically well.
 I think we all need to give each other a little grace and open our arms to each other a little wider.
 Maybe even open our hearts a little wider.

 I think a lot.